 Loves to Garden

-The Duchess of Cornwall has many responsibilities to attend to as a part of the Royal family.
+Camilla will undoubtedly now have even more royal responsibilities to attend to as Queen Consort.
 But still, Camilla finds time to do the thing she loves most: gardening.
 “I’d be out in my garden all day, every day if I were allowed,” she said at the British charity Floral Angels.
 “I love to get my hands dirty.”

 Camilla still has a country retreat, Raymond, where she goes when she needs a break.
 “Sometimes you get up in the morning and think you can’t do it, and you just have to,” the Daily Mail reports she told a friend about her duties.
 “The minute you stop, it’s like a balloon, you run out of puff - you sort of collapse in a heap.”